davepinch/pinchy.cc/content/topics/religion/four-corners-of-the-world/en.wikipedia.org.md

 type: website
 url: /en.wikipedia.org/wiki/Four_corners_of_the_world/
 website: "https://en.wikipedia.org/wiki/Four_corners_of_the_world"
+wikipedia of: four corners of the world
 tags:
-  - Four corners of the world
   - Wikipedia
 ---